 - Basic tax records

 At this point in your organising blitz, you should have achieved the following:

 - A file of urgent documents you have actioned

-- Indexed folders containing all your recent mail, important documents & paperwork for the last 22 months
+- Indexed folders containing all your recent mail, important documents and paperwork

 - A remaining tub of other unsorted documents

 You may find that your big pile of papers includes stuff your kids have created, their schoolwork or important mementoes.
 This is where it is a good idea to create a memory box.
 Use my guide on how to create a memory box to get started.

 9. SHRED AND RECYCLE

 With identity theft so prevalent, it’s wise to shred any paperwork with personal details, from your name and address to financial and sensitive documents.

 I have a Rexel Style+ cross-cut shredder which is GDPR compliant and thoroughly cuts documents up so they can never be pieced back together.